Xero Payroll – Rescue Missions!

 - For the annual leave rates to calculate correctly you need to enter in the employees “Opening Balances” – this is up to 12 months employment history.
 Don’t put in a summary, it doesn’t work.

 - Xero shows Annual Leave and Holiday Pay in a different way to most other payroll systems.
-I like it because it reflects the actual real legal situation.
+I like it because it reflects the legislation.
 Annual leave is only allocated after 12 months employment.
 Prior to that, you will see Holiday Pay accumulating.
-Holiday Pay is a $ amount and is 8% of the gross pay.
+Holiday Pay is a $ amount and is generally 8% of the gross pay.
 Once the 12 month mark is reached then the Holiday Pay $ amount will cancel itself out and transfer into Annual Leave in hours.